Mappiq

 The mappiq is used to indicate that the corresponding letter is to be pronounced as a consonant, although in a position where the letter usually indicates a vowel.
-Typically, the mappiq is used in the middle of (he), though it historically and biblically has been used with (yodh), (vav), and (aleph).
+Typically, the mappiq is used in the middle of (he), though it historically and biblically has been used with (yodh), (vav).

 Before the vowel points were invented, some consonants were used to indicate vowel sounds.
 These consonants are called matres lectionis (New Latin: sg. māter lēctiōnis "mother of reading", pl. mātrēs lēctiōnis "mothers of reading", calques of Hebrew: em kriá and imót kriá - with the same meaning).
 The letter he (transliterated H) at the end of a word (Hebrew is written from right to left) can indicate the vowel sound a or e.
 When it does, it is not acting as a consonant, and therefore in pure phonetic logic the Biblical name Zechariah (among others) should be spelled "Zekharya" without the final "h".
 However, silent final h being also a feature of English, it is usually retained in Hebrew transliterations to distinguish final he from final aleph.

 The divine name Yah has a mappiq (a dot inside the last letter), so the last letter shall not be read as a vowel a, but as the consonant H - and therefore Yah (and not Ya).

 The most common occurrence of mappiq is in the suffix "-ah", meaning "her".